 - Lighted channel markers provide recreational boater access to the Piermont waterfront.

 - Construction barges and other vessels on the site are being tracked by GPS technology.

 - TZC will monitor Marine Radio Channel 16 to communicate with boaters.

 The New York State Thruway Authority provides this information as a public service.
 Any reliance you place on such information is therefore strictly at your own risk.
-Nothing in these guidelines shall supersede the actual construction conditions or regulations set forth by the United States Coast Guard.
+Nothing in these guidelines shall supersede the actual construction conditions, and regulations set forth by the U.S. Coast Guard.

 - Excerpts from U.S. Coast Guard Notice to Mariners